mcmonkeyprojects/SwarmUI/docs/APIRoutes/AdminAPI.md

-# StableSwarmUI API Documentation - AdminAPI
+# SwarmUI API Documentation - AdminAPI

 > This is a subset of the API docs, see [/docs/API.md](/docs/API.md) for general info.